CurveDocs/curve-docs/docs/lending/contracts/vault.md

 ### `maxMint`
 !!! description "`Vault.maxMint(receiver: address) -> uint256:`"

-    Getter for the maximum amount of shares a user can mint, based on their current asset holdings.
+    Getter for the maximum amount of shares a user can mint.
+Essentially equals to `max_value(uint256)`.

     Returns: maximum mintable shares (`uint256`).